Accounting policies and procedures

 5. ACCOUNTING FOR NON-CURRENT ASSETS

-5.1 Non-current assets are assets that the university uses for the performance of its functions arising from the Statutes during a period exceeding one year.
+5.1 Non-current assets are assets used by the university in the performance of its functions arising from the Statutes and with a useful life exceeding one year.

 5.2 Investments in subsidiaries and associates

-5.2.1 Investments in subsidiaries and associates are accounted for in compliance with the principles set out in ASBG 11 and are recognised in the account category 150.
+5.2.1 Investments in subsidiaries and associates shall be accounted for in accordance with the principles set out in ASBG 11 and shall be recognised in account category 150.

 5.2.3 A subsidiary is an entity controlled by the university.

-For the definition of the term “subsidiary” the Policies and Procedures use the approach of ASBG11 that define the aforementioned term through predominant or significant influence irrespective of whether and how large the ownership interest in the share capital of the other entity is.
-A subsidiary is included in the consolidated financial statements from the date the university gains control to the date the university loses control of it.
+For the definition of the term “subsidiary”, the Policies and Procedures apply the approach set out in ASBG 11, which defines the term based on control or dominant influence, irrespective of the size of the ownership interest in the share capital of the other entity.
+A subsidiary shall be included in the consolidated financial statements from the date on which the university obtains control until the date on which control is lost.

-Acquisitions of subsidiaries are accounted for using the purchase method or the adjusted purchase method.
-The date of acquisition is the date at which substantive control over the acquiree is transferred to the acquirer.
-Subsidiaries are consolidated line-by-line in the consolidated financial statements, whereas intragroup receivables and liabilities, intragroup transactions and unrealised profits and losses resulting from these, are eliminated in full.
+Acquisitions of subsidiaries shall be accounted for using the acquisition method or, where applicable, the adjusted acquisition method.
+The acquisition date is the date on which control over the acquiree is obtained by the acquirer.
+Subsidiaries shall be consolidated on a line-by-line basis in the consolidated financial statements.
+Intragroup balances, transactions, and unrealised gains and losses arising from intragroup transactions shall be eliminated in full.

 5.2.4 An associate is an entity over which the university has significant influence but not control.

-For the definition of the term “associate” the Policies and Procedures use the approach of ASBG11 that define the aforementioned term through predominant or significant influence irrespective of whether and how large the ownership interest in the share capital of the other entity is.
+For the definition of the term “associate”, the Policies and Procedures apply the approach set out in ASBG 11, which defines the term based on significant influence, irrespective of the size of the ownership interest in the share capital of the other entity.

-5.2.5 In the university’s separate financial statements, investments in subsidiaries and associates are measured at cost less any impairment losses.
+5.2.5 In the university’s separate financial statements, investments in subsidiaries and associates shall be measured at cost less any impairment losses.

 5.3 Long-term financial investments

-Long-term financial investments are accounted for in accordance with the principles laid down in ASBG 3.
+Long-term financial investments shall be accounted for in accordance with the principles laid down in ASBG 3.

-Long-term investments in shares and other equity instruments (excluding investments in subsidiaries and associates) are recognised in the account category 151.
+Long-term investments in shares and other equity instruments (excluding investments in subsidiaries and associates) shall be recognised in the account category 151.

-As a rule, investments in shares are measured at fair value.
-If the fair value of investments in shares cannot be determined reliably, the shares are measured at cost less any impairment losses.
+As a rule, investments in shares shall be measured at fair value.
+If the fair value of investments in shares cannot be determined reliably, the shares shall be measured at cost less any impairment losses.

 5.4 Long-term receivables and prepayments

-Long-term receivables and prepayments are accounted for in accordance with the principles laid down in ASBG 3 and are recognised in the account category 153.
+Long-term receivables and prepayments shall be accounted for in accordance with the principles laid down in ASBG 3 and shall be recognised in the account category 153.

-For determining the amortised cost of long-term receivables they are initially recognised at the fair value of the consideration receivable and subsequently interest income is recognised on the receivable using the effective interest rate method.
-If the effective interest rate of a long-term receivable differs from the nominal interest rate specified in the contract, the receivable shall initially be recognised at its present value by discounting it using the prevailing market rate of interest for a similar instrument.
+If the effective interest rate of a long-term receivable differs from the nominal interest rate specified in the contract, the receivable shall initially be recognised at its present value, discounted using the prevailing market rate of interest for a similar financial instrument.

 5.5 Investment property

-5.5.1 Investment property is accounted for in accordance with the principles laid down in ASBG 6 and is recognised in the account category 154.
+5.5.1 Investment property shall be accounted for in accordance with the principles laid down in ASBG 6 and shall be recognised in the account category 154.

-5.5.2 Investment property comprises property (land or a building or part of a building) that the university leases out to a non-public sector entity to earn rentals or holds for capital appreciation and which is not used in the university’s own operating activity.
-Buildings and premises that are used by a public sector entity are recognised as items of property, plant and equipment.
+5.5.2 Investment property comprises property (land or a building or part of a building) that the university leases to a non-public sector entity to earn rental income or holds for capital appreciation and that is not used in the university’s own operations.
+Buildings and premises used by a public sector entity shall be recognised as items of property, plant and equipment.

-5.5.3 An investment property is measured initially at its cost that includes any expenditure directly attributable to its acquisition (e.g. notary’s fees, stamp duties, legal and advisory fees, and other expenditures without which the transaction would probably not have occurred).
-Borrowing costs are not included in the cost of investment property and non-recoverable levies and taxes incurred on the acquisition of investment property are recognised as an expense.
+5.5.3 Investment property shall initially be measured at cost, including expenditure directly attributable to its acquisition (e.g. notary fees, state fees, legal and advisory fees, and other expenditures without which the transaction would not have occurred).
+Borrowing costs shall not be included in the cost of investment property, and non-recoverable taxes and levies incurred on acquisition shall be recognised as an expense.

-5.5.5 The costs of subsequent day-to-day maintenance and repair of investment properties are recognised as an expense as incurred.
-When a component of an investment property is replaced, the cost of the new component is added to the carrying amount of the property if it meets the definition of investment property and the recognition criteria and the carrying amount of the replaced component is written off the consolidated balance sheet.
+5.5.5 Expenditure on routine maintenance and repairs of investment property shall be recognised as an expense when incurred.
+When a component of an investment property is replaced, the cost of the new component shall be added to the carrying amount of the property if it meets the definition and recognition criteria for investment property, and the carrying amount of the replaced component shall be derecognised in the consolidated balance sheet.

-5.5.6 An investment property is derecognised on disposal or when it is permanently withdrawn from use.
-When the purpose of use of an investment property changes, the property is reclassified to another asset class in the consolidated balance sheet.
-From the date of reclassification, the asset is accounted for using the accounting policies applied to the class of assets it was transferred to.
+5.5.6 An investment property shall be derecognised on disposal or when it is permanently withdrawn from use.
+When the use of an investment property changes, the property shall be reclassified to the appropriate asset class in the consolidated balance sheet.
+From the date of reclassification, the asset shall be accounted for in accordance with the accounting policies applicable to the asset class to which it has been transferred.

 5.6 Property, plant, and equipment and intangible assets